apul1421/Machine-Learning-/README.md

 <img src="http://www.statisticshowto.com/wp-content/uploads/2015/01/excel-polynomial-regression-300x180.png"><br>

 #### Why is Polynomial Linear Equation called Linear ?
-Here linear refers to the coeficient because our end goal is to find out b coeficients so that later we can plug x and get y.<br>
+Here linear refers to the coefficient because our end goal is to find out b coefficients so that later we can plug x and get y.<br>